margaretbsavvas/315_PrototypeFinal/DesignDoc.md

 *****************
 _**INTERATION 2**_
 *****************
 Hypothesis: If I add a way (or more) to die in each level, will this make the level more challenging?
 Will the player become frustrated?
+Does removing the photo instrucitons make it more challenging to figure out?
 ----

-Questions: Is the maze level too easy?